 Our last completed disparity study was conducted in 2012.
 The 2012 study reviewed data from 2009 to 2011.
-A new disparity study began in April 2016, with preliminary results expected in May 2017.
-More detailed information about the current study is available at: http://wsdot.disparity-study.com/
+A new disparity study began in April 2016, with preliminary results expected in May 2017 and a final report in June 2017.
+Read more detailed information about the current study.

 What was the result of the 2012 disparity study?